lesofl/translator/README.md

-# LinguaAdsf — Offline Page Translator
+# Lingua — Offline Page Translator

 A browser extension that translates web pages to English using a local server.
 No cloud, no API keys, fully offline after setup.